usualll/Analog-Circuit-Design-QUCS/README.md

 ---

 ## 🚀 Featured Capstone: Smart Flood Detection System
-To culminate the TI BYTE training, I designed and simulated a complete, applied electronic system.
+To culminate the TI BYTE training, we designed and simulated a complete, applied electronic system.
 This project transitioned my focus from isolated circuit analysis to **system-level integration**.

 **Key Engineering Highlights:**
 * **Sensor Interfacing:** Designed the front-end analog interface to process physical environmental inputs.